KyleGru/SVG-Logo-Maker/README.md

   Typically a logo created by a graphic designer can be very expensive.
 This application provides developers the capability to create their own simple logo quickly and efficiantly.

-  Here is a link to the use of this application
+  Here is a link to the use of this application: https://drive.google.com/file/d/1zMwwvNSO80xFYliLMUhc6vVxcuwCFI3G/view

   ## Screenshots
   Example logos: